 Not too behind, the household name in stock photography Getty Images has taken steps towards the future, too, by recently updating their model release to include AI, machine learning, and biometric data.
 With their new Enhanced Model Release form –developed with input from the DMLA–the stock photo powerhouse aims at offering data privacy for models regarding the use of their likeness to train machine learning algorithms used for AI photo creation.
 While the legal framework for biometric data protection is still in the works, the fact a major agency like this one is already adapting its legal forms to include it is very telling that this is where the industry is moving towards.

 DALL-E‘s recent opening with full commercial use rights for content generated on their platform is another interesting point regarding the legal frame.
-The software's content policy and safety measures have done a lot to protect itself, its content, and everyone's rights, with protocols that block attempts from creating photos of public figures (like celebrities) and real-life individuals, or from generating content considered harmful –on concepts like violence, adult content, politics, conspirations, etc.–.
-In fact, from early on their system simply removed “tags” and content involving celebrities to make sure the software wouldn't create content related to them.
+The software's content policy and safety measures have done a lot to protect itself, its content, and everyone's rights, with protocols that block attempts from creating photos of public figures (like celebrities) and real-life individuals or from generating content considered harmful –on concepts like violence, adult content, politics, conspirators, etc.–.
+In fact, from early on, their system simply removed “tags” and content involving celebrities to make sure the software wouldn't create content related to them.
 However, there is not a lot of information regarding biometric data and copyright data from images used to train the software.
 Legally speaking, at this point, images from DALL-E aren't entirely cleared for legal use, which is a must when using visuals commercially.

 Copyright: Who Owns What

 Our observations about legal aspects are also those made by big stock photo agencies such as Getty Images and Shutterstock, who banned the submission of AI images to their platforms due to unaddressed or unclear copyright issues.
 However, Shutterstock later announced that they would accept AI-generated images, but only those created with their native Shutterstock Generate tool.